Theodore Kanamine

 Theodore Shigeru Kanamine (August 29, 1929 – March 2, 2023) was a United States Army brigadier general and the first Japanese-American active duty general in the United States military.
-Serving in the military police, he led the investigation of the Mỹ Lai Massacre in 1968.
+Serving in the military police, he led the investigation of the My Lai massacre in 1968.

-Born in California, Kanamine and his family were relocated to an internment camp when he was 12-years-old.
+Born in California, Kanamine and his family were sent to an internment camp when he was 12-years-old.

 Early life

 Kanamine was born in Hollywood, California, on August 29, 1929.
 His parents were Japanese-American immigrants and he had a younger sister.
-In 1942, at age 12, Kanamine and his family were relocated to an internment camp in Jerome, Arkansas following the signing of Executive Order 9066.
+In 1942, at age 12, Kanamine and his family were incarcerated in an internment camp in Jerome, Arkansas following the signing of Executive Order 9066.
 After their release, the family moved to Nebraska.
-He attended the University of Nebraska-Lincoln, where he studied criminal psychology; he later enrolled in the university's law school, graduating in 1954.
+He attended the University of Nebraska, where he studied criminal psychology; he later enrolled in the university's College of Law, graduating in 1954.
 That year, he married Mary Stuben, a fellow graduate.
 Due to Nebraska state laws restricting interracial marriages, the couple wed in Council Bluffs, Iowa.

 Career

 After commissioning as a second lieutenant through the Reserve Officer Training Corps, Kanamine joined active service with a military police unit in 1955.
 He would later serve with Military Assistance Command, Vietnam in Saigon and participated in the Tet Offensive.
-He later led the investigation of the Mỹ Lai Massacre; the 1968 incident saw soldiers from the US 23rd Infantry Division kill hundreds of unarmed people.
+He led the investigation of the My Lai massacre; the 1968 incident saw soldiers from the 23rd Infantry Division kill hundreds of unarmed people.
 During his career, Kanamine served as an aide to General Creighton Abrams, who recommended his promotion to brigadier general.
 In 1979, while in the capacity of provost marshal of United States Army, Europe and Seventh United States Army, he oversaw efforts to combat drug abuse amongst American armed forces in Germany.
-He retired in 1981.
+After returning to the States and serving as chief of staff of the First Army, he retired in 1981.